Darnell Mooney Player Prop Bets for NFL Week 14 | Chicago vs. Green Bay 12/12/2021

 Matchup vs. Green Bay

-- Mooney has averaged 57.3 receiving yards per game over his three career matchups against the Packers, 12.8 more than his over/under in Sunday's game.
+- Mooney is averaging 57.3 receiving yards per game in three career matchups against the Packers, 12.8 more than his receiving yards prop bet over/under for Sunday's game (44.5).

-- Mooney has caught a touchdown pass against the Packers once, but did not have multiple TDs in that game.
+- In three matchups, Mooney has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Packers.

-- This week Mooney will face the NFL's 10th-ranked pass defense (237.8 yards allowed per game).
+- The 237.8 yards per game the Packers are allowing through the air makes them the NFL's 10th-ranked pass defense.

 Recent Performances

-- In last week's outing against the Cardinals, Mooney was targeted seven times, totaling 27 yards on five receptions.
+- In last week's matchup with the Cardinals, Mooney caught five passes for 27 yards while being targeted seven times.

-- Over his last three games, Mooney has caught 15 passes on 31 targets for 271 yards and one touchdown, averaging 90.3 yards per game.
+- Mooney has caught 15 passes on 31 targets for 271 yards and one touchdown over his last three games, averaging 90.3 yards per game.

 Mooney's Chicago Teammates